ghost1372/Dotnet-Publish-Action/README.md

 - ALLOW_UPDATES: `false`
 - ARTIFACT_ERRORS_FAIL_BUILD: `false`

-if you set a suffix (beta, alpha, preview, experiment) for version tag in your csproj file, `IS_PRE_RELEASE` will be changed to `true` based on suffix.
+if you set a suffix (beta, alpha, preview, experimental) for version tag in your csproj file, `IS_PRE_RELEASE` will be changed to `true` based on suffix.

 ```xml
 <Version>1.0.0-beta1</Version>